“Se Guardo Dentro ~ If I look Inside” ~ Poetry Collection

 her way, she has fallen… but she also shows us the strength inside to get up and

-eventually loose the way again, because maybe this is the essence of living.
+eventually lose the way again, because maybe this is the essence of living.

 If I look inside, like the title suggests, is a collection of poems,